colabottles/toddl/about/index.md

 ---
 Web developer and developer advocate from Portland, Maine now living in Phoenix, Arizona.
 I had been a developer for most  of my 25 years professionally in techj before moving to accessibility.
 Now, moving away from accessbiility and focusing back on development.

+I could tell you that I have a passion for this and a drive for that, but what I really want you to know is how much I love what I do and I have loved it since the beginning when I learned Commodore BASIC and Scheme.

 You can find more about my work on <a href="https://github.com/colabottles">my Github page</a>.

 [![Netlify Status](https://api.netlify.com/api/v1/badges/e07eb8d2-593a-4c5c-b6a4-b15312d26372/deploy-status?branch=main)](https://app.netlify.com/sites/toddl/deploys)